VIJAYADASS/React-Learning-and-Task/README.md

 # Task 2 for List and Key.
 Update the TaskList component to conditionally display a message when there are no tasks.
 If the tasks array is empty, display the message "No tasks available".
 Otherwise, display the list of tasks.

+# Day-06
+Events Handles
+Using a combination of asynchronous and synchronous functions as event handlers for the `onClick` events of three different buttons.

+Asynchronous Operations:
+All three functions (handleClick, handleClick1, handleClick3) include asynchronous operations due to the async keyword and the await usage.
+Synchronous Operations:
+The initial logs and operations that occur before waiting in each function are synchronous.